-Counterparties are assessed at least on a quarterly basis, and resident banks are monthly.
-Assessment assessed is conducted in accordance with the requirements of the internal rating methodology, and on the basis of the performance of obligations to the companies of Moscow Exchange estimate.
+Counterparties are subject to assessment on an at least quarterly basis, while resident banks are subject to monthly assessment.
+Assessment procedure is conducted in accordance with the internal rating methodology and also implies the analysis of companies' obligations performance to Moscow Exchange.

-Credit risks are measured and monitored at least once per quarter, based upon the data in the financial statements.
-Furthermore, the financial indicators of CMs are monitored monthly.
-NCC conducts daily open sources monitoring, searching for information about any changes in the international ratings and negative information about its counterparties.
+Credit risks are measured and monitored at least quarterly based on the data disclosed in companies' financial statements publicly available or provided to NCC upon request.
+In addition, financial indicators of CMs are monitored monthly.
+NCC conducts daily open sources monitoring with the focus on information about changes in international ratings of its counterparties and any negative information about them.

-The operational control of NCC's liquid position is conducted by the treasury operations centre on the basis of the following:
+The operational control of NCC's liquid position is conducted by the treasury operations center based on the following:

-- data on NCC's liquidity position at the beginning of the operational day, i.e. balances on nostro accounts for major currencies on the morning of the current day; - data on the interbank loans received and provided by NCC, and about other liquid assets; - data on the cash flows received from the Group's members; - data on the expected balance of credits/debits of the funds provided by clients-CM; - data on the payments to buy/sell the securities; - data on own conversion transactions; - data on specific payments related to business administration; - data on other transactions affecting the liquidity position.
+- data on NCC's liquidity position at the beginning of the operational day, i.e. balances on nostro accounts for major currencies on the morning of the current day; - data on the interbank loans received and provided by NCC, and about other liquid assets; - data on the cash flows received from Group's members; - data on the expected balance of credits/debits of the funds provided by clients-CMs; - data on the payments to buy/sell securities; - data on own conversion transactions; - data on specific payments related to business administration; - data on other transactions affecting liquidity position.

-Operational analysis and liquidity control is conducted for individual currencies in which NCC performs transactions.
+Operational analysis and liquidity control is conducted separately for currencies in which NCC performs transactions.

-If there is a shortage of operating liquidity in normal market conditions, the following actions are taken:
+If there is a shortage of operating liquidity in normal market conditions, the following actions can be taken:

-- raising the required volume of funds in the interbank loans market, including SWAP trades; - foreign currency purchase/sale trades in the required volumes; - reduction of securities portfolios and performance of REPO transactions; - use of CBR loans; - determining payments priority.
+- raising the required volume of funds in the interbank loans market, including SWAP trades; - foreign currency purchase/sale trades in the required volumes; - reduction of securities portfolios and performance of REPO transactions; - use of CBR loans;

+setting payments priority.